L00188548/-HCT/Services Infrastructure/HostConfiguration.md

 ## 4. Operations

-Day-to-day administration will be handled through **Hyper-V Manager** and **Windows Admin Center**, offering local and remote management capabilities.
+Day to day administration will be handled through **Hyper-V Manager** and **Windows Admin Center**, offering local and remote management capabilities.

-Monitoring will be provided by native tools such as **Prometheus** or **Zabbix** for deeper insights.
+Monitoring will be provided by native tools such as **Prometheus** for deeper insights.
 Snapshots and routine backups will be aligned with our BCDR plan to safeguard VM data.